canonical/snapcraft/docs/python-apps.rst

 Parts define what sources are needed to build your application.
 Parts can be
-anything: programs, libraries, or other needed assets, but for this example, we only need to use one part: the *yt-dlp* source code.
+anything: programs, libraries, or other needed assets, but for this example, we only need to use one part for the *yt-dlp* source code:

 .. code:: yaml